uurtech/crony/README.md

 # crony

-a tool to help you deploy a cron job aws &amp;&amp; gcloud
+a tool to help you deploy a cron job on aws &amp;&amp; gcloud

 ## Features